SenseiDeElite/discord-age-encryption/README.md

 ## Key management

-- **Lock** (🔒) — clears the session.
-Your key stays saved but you'll need your passphrase to unlock again next session.
 - **Export private key** — requires passphrase re-entry.
 Save the exported blob somewhere safe (a password manager or encrypted vault).
-Anyone who has it can read your messages and impersonate you.
+Anyone who has it can read all messages encrypted to you and encrypt messages on your behalf.
 - **Regenerate keypair** — creates a new keypair.
 All previous encrypted messages become permanently unreadable and all contacts are disabled.
 Use only if your key is compromised.

 ---